Frequently Asked Questions

 The osteopathic approach is a treatment philosophy that essentially believes that everything in the body is connected, and that the body has a powerful potential to heal from within if the appropriate areas of restriction are mobilized.
 Another key concept is that better movement of the tissues in the body means better physiological health of those tissues- whether it’s a joint, a nerve, a blood vessel, or even an organ.
 The belief is that by normalizing and balancing tissue tensions, there are positive effects one’s discomfort, energy, and overall well-being.

 We are an out-of-network provider and do not accept payment from insurance.
 However, if you have “out of network benefits” with your insurance, you can get reimbursed.
-A good rule of thumb for us has been that 60% of patients get at least 60% of their money back per visit.
-We are happy to provide you a receipt of our services to submit to your insurance company, and have a good list of questions to ask when you call.
+We are happy to provide you a receipt of our services to submit to your insurance company, and have a good list of questions to ask when you call them.
+We do take HSA cards.

 We are happy to work alongside other practitioners in your journey, including in-network physical therapists.
 Our specialty is in manual therapy and bodywork, and working with other practitioners who bring different strengths to the table is great.
 We value that collaboration.